Lucas210700/BigFilePatcher/USER_GUIDE.md

 This tab lets you browse, download, and share community-made texture packs.

-**Important:** You need to register to be able to download texture packs.
-This is done to prevent abuse of the tool.

 ### Creating an Account

 Enter a **username** (3–32 characters, letters/numbers/underscores only) and a **password** (minimum 8 characters), then click **Register**.
 Your account will be created immediately.